670 Class Syllabus

 Ethical Considerations:

 All students enrolled in this class are expected to adhere to a set of strict visual standards.
 We will follow the ethical standards set forth by the National Press Photographers Association.
 Assignments handed in are required to be your own.
 It is also understood that students are not allowed to stage, set up or direct situations/subjects that they are documenting.
+The Use of PhotoShop/Lightroom Generative AI or any other form of digital manipulation is 100% prohibited.
 Failure to follow these guidelines will result in a Merrill “F” for the assignment.

 Equipment: